adamwan-nexplore/guidebook-nxp-hk/how-we-operate/change-management.md

 - Health check after the release to production has done
 - Make sure the tasks in JIRA do flow if they have stayed without any reasons (usually less than two days)
 - Handle and communicate between the operators if necessary
+- **Make sure the smoke tests are passed before confirming the deployment succeeds**

 ## Risk Analysis